playframework/play-meta/releasing/play.md

 Note that the changelog should be updated describing all milestone/release candidates for the same release collectively.
-In addition the `playReleases.json` should be updated with the development releases in place i.e. you don’t need to publish information on both an M1 and an M2 release.
+In addition the `playReleases.json` should be updated with the development releases in place i.e. you don't need to publish information on both an M1 and an M2 release.
 If the release is for the latest stable or development version, upgrade the website itself to use that version.

 You will also want to check that the downloads page has the right branch tag (i.e. 2.7.x) for the example code